 Your esophagus is the tube that connects your throat to your stomach.
 It moves food and liquid down to the stomach.
 Esophagus tests can check how well the muscles in the tube work, how strong the tube is, and the pH (acid content) of the tube.
 They also can find out how much gas, liquid, and solid move through the esophagus and how well they pass through.

-The most common esophagus
+The most common tests include:

-swallowing that slow the rate at which food or stomach acid is cleared from the esophagus.
+- Weak muscle contractions when you swallow.
+This could slow the rate at which food or stomach acid is cleared from the esophagus.

 Why It Is Done